Frame of Mind

 Our Frame of Mind competition aims to increase mental health awareness and reduce stigma through creative practice.

-Competition brief
+The brief

-Aspiring filmmakers entering Frame of Mind must submit a short film between one to three minutes long or a TikTok video up to 60 seconds long, that shares a positive mental health message, tackles mental health stereotypes, or helps combat stigma.
-Entries will be marked on:
+Aspiring filmmakers entering Frame of Mind are asked to submit a short film between one to three minutes long.
+The film should share a positive mental health message based on the competition theme, tackle mental health stereotypes, or help combat stigma.

 • how closely they follow the brief

-• their artistic merit (such as the story, script-writing, acting and so on)
+• their artistic merit (such as the story, scriptwriting, acting and so on)

 • technical merit (production, editing, music and so on)